 DVSN- “One in a Million (Aaliyah)/Purple Rain (Prince)” Cover

-Dvsn members, Daniel Daley and Nineteen85, did what they do best, in creating smooth R&B, with this sensual mash-up of icon Aaliyah’s, “One in A Million, and the legendary “Purple Rain,” tune from the the iconic Purple One, Prince.
+Dvsn members, Daniel Daley and Nineteen85, did what they do best in creating smooth R&B with this sensual mash-up of icon, Aaliyah’s “One in A Million, and the legendary “Purple Rain” tune from the one and only, Prince.

 Childish Gambino- “So Into You” (Tamia) Cover

-I loved the use of instrument power, from the keyboard, to electric guitar, as Gambino, mastered the technique of using the instrument of his voice, accomplishing the swoon affect, and doing justice to this iconic love song.
+I loved the use of instrument power, from the keyboard to electric guitar as Gambino mastered the technique of using the instrument of his voice, accomplishing the swooning effect and doing justice to this iconic love song.

 Jessie J- “I Will Always Love You” (Whitney Houston) Cover

 Underrated at its finest.
 And I won’t properly rest until the day the entire world acknowledges Jessie J’s incomparable talent.

 The UK native took a chance on the legend, one of the greatest vocalists of all time, Whitney Houston’s “I Will Always Love You,” and not only did she serve a Whitney inspired look but she came and conquered the iconic gem of a song.

 We all know how hard it is to cover a Whitney Houston song, so overall we need to give Ms. Jessie J a standing ovation for maintaining that pressure and applying it too.

 But then again, embrace it, because let’s be honest, we would be hyping up Frank the exact same way with this one.

 From Beyoncé’s fourth studio album, 4, “I Miss You” is a track that Frank himself teamed up with Bey to co-write as she gravitated back towards the roots of R&B.